austinsaccounts/earth-year-calculator/readme.md

 and many plugins and webpacks, along with bbel, jasmine and karma

 ## Edits
-In original version when working with the ClassAgeFinder "Constructor", i was encountering difficulties applying mathmatical operations to apply them as key:pair; values, so began using functions to assign them, this took up alot of space, and has subsequently been rectified.
+In original version when working with the ClassAgeFinder "Constructor", I was encountering difficulties applying mathmatical operations to apply them as key:pair; values, so began using functions to assign them, this took up alot of space, and has subsequently been rectified.

 ## Contributing
 Austin Cummings, and many webpacks as listed in package.json and webpack.config.js